 A background in software engineering, computer science, UX design, and programming is usually needed to become an app developer.
 If you’re interested in starting a career in app development, online resources like Coding Dojo can help get you started.

 Design is perhaps one of the broadest fields you can look into.
 Businesses and organizations of every kind will always need some design work.
 It all depends on your area of interest and expertise.
 As a designer, you can earn up to $20,000 by offering web design services.

 Eager to explore the world of design but don’t know where to start?
 Check out this guide to becoming a graphic designer for a better idea of how to make it happen.

 Music production is the art of capturing sound with creative and technical skills.
 As a music producer, you’ll be responsible for arranging melody, lyrics, and instruments together while ensuring that the recording process down to mastering goes smoothly.

 Interested in producing music?
 You can find resources online like Udemy or Coursera to kickstart your career.

 Product testing is the final stage of developing a product before launching it to a business’s identified market.
 It can often be closely connected to app development, where you test an app or its website to see how well it works for you as a user.

 Different kinds of businesses look for product testers.
 There may be specific backgrounds needed to test the products, and it will vary per client, as each will have their own set criteria for their product’s purpose.

 Have a green thumb?
 Gardening might be right up your alley.
 As a gardener, you’ll be able to work in the company of nature, either lawn mowing, planting, or trimming hedges.
-It’s also a lucrative job; you can earn an average of £546 per task.
+It’s also a lucrative job; you can earn an average of $60 per hour or even $500 for complex tasks.
 Plus, it’s super relaxing!